 We answer most questions in detail on our pct page, but I will try to summarize the common ones.
 Not in order of importance.

 Weather governs.
 Typically you can enter the Sierras (Kennedy Meadows) about June 15th, and you should reach Canada by Sept 15.
 This schedule will require an ice axe, instep crampons and hiking poles for the Sierras.
 You can start in mid April and meet this schedule.
 It is possible to start in March, but each section has high areas where you may encounter snow and ice.
 Use of ice axe and crampons may be necessary if it is a heavy snow year.
-Ask on pct-l to get current year info.
+Permits are issued with a start date.
+In 2022 50 permits per day (between March 1 and May 31) were issued for departures from the southern border.
+Permitting is complex and varies for section hiking and thru hiking.
+See the PCTA website for more details. pcta.org/discover-the-trail/permits/pct-long-distance-permit

-From Southern California to the Sierras, the undisputed source of information is ASABAT's water report - this is continually updated as the season progresses, so keep checking, even when on trail.
-After the Sierras rely on the guidebook, Yogi's handbook, trail angels, other hikers and pct-l.
+From Southern California to the Sierras, the undisputed source of information is pctwater.com founded by the late ASABAT - this is continually updated as the season progresses, so keep checking, even when on trail.
+The FarOut app (formerly called Guthook) has fairly current water info.
+After the Sierras rely on the guidebook, Yogi's handbook, trail angels, and other hikers.
 Be prepared to carry up to 2 gallons in some spots.
 More info on our pct page.

 The vast majority of pct hikers use running shoes.
 See our gear page for details.